blab/ncov-forecasting-fit/README.md

-### Data processing
+### Data

-Outline pipeline going from sequences to estimates
+Script to obtain raw data can be found `script/get_versioned_data.py`, please refer to `script/README.md` for more information on how to obtain the data.

+### Running the models

+`notebooks/auto_renewal_accuracy.ipynb` notebook contains code to generate time-stamped estimates of variant frequencies, growth advantages, and cases for a specified number of countries using five different models that vary in complexity.

-### Model comparison and evaluation (Analysis I)
+### I. Model comparison and evaluation

-Data: format data in the form of sequence counts per location per model per observation data (as known of that date) what specific time period and frequency to run these analysis on?
+**Input**: formatted data in the form of sequence counts per location per model per observation data (as known of that date)  <br />
-Modeling: Naive, Piantham, MLR, FGA, GARW
+**Models**: Naive, Piantham, MLR, FGA, GARW

 ### Scoring Script

-MSE, MAE, logLoss
-Computation of truth set vs estimates.
-How to estimate the truth set, should be logloss, mlr run or other?
-Visualization: Violin plots, scatterplots, (?) of errors over time.
-Group error to show variants errors over time independently.
-Conclusions: Inferences and discussion of findings
+Scoring estimates for different models can be generated using `script/modelcomp_scores.py`

-### Comparison of growth advantages (Analysis II)
+### II.
+Comparison of growth advantages
-Data: format data in the form of growth advantages estimates per location per model per observation date.
+**Input**: format data in the form of growth advantages estimates per location per model per observation date.
-Explore growth advantages change over time relative to the first analysis
-Visualization: discuss how to we want to visualize the variation of growth advantage per variant
-Conclusion: inferences and discussion of findings
+GA estimates for different models can be generated using `script/tidy_growth_adv.py`

-### Examination of data quality reflection to error (Analysis III)
+### III.
+Examination of data quality reflection to error

-Data: Submission delays, missing data (sequence counts per date), errors
-Visualization: Scatterplot of sequence counts per date and errors
-Analysis: infer relationship between sequence efforts and quality to model errors (Fit model)
-Conclusion: Make statements regarding the relationship
+Effect of emergence of variants on model estimation.

+### Figures

+Figures can be generated using `script/script_result_vis.rmd`